wpsocio/wptelegram/src/README.txt

 13. P2TG Post Edit Page (Block Editor)

 == Changelog ==

+= 2.1.10 =
+* Updated bot token pattern to handle the latest change in tokens.
+* Fixed the warning for old log files not found.

 = 2.1.9 =
 * Improved and secured logs by hashed names and by switching to wp_filesystem.